The British Institute of Organ Studies 50th anniversary conference will be in Oxford from 9th-11th April 2026.

 - Paul Tindall: John Hanson Sperling, church builder and organ enthusiast.
 New investigations, and a possible new source.

-18:30 Wadham College, Antechapel and Cloisters
+18:15 Wadham College, Antechapel and Cloisters

-Drinks reception
+Drinks reception.

-Conference dinner: Sir Andrew Parmley – speaker
+Conference dinner: Speaker, Alderman Dr Sir Andrew Parmley.

-Dress code: jacket & tie
+Dress code: jacket & tie.

-21:20 Wadham College Chapel
+~21:20 Wadham College Chapel

-After-dinner organ recital: Margaret Phillips
+After-dinner organ recital: Margaret Phillips.

 Saturday 11th April